-Gardens plots in Logos can be rented for exactly one year at a cost of $50.
+Garden plots in the Logos Community Garden can be rented for exactly one year at a cost of $50.
 Rentable plots are currently full for this growing year, which runs from October 2017 to October 2018.
-If you wish to become a garden renter next year please fill out the application link here and submit it to the City’s Environmental Programs Coordinator, Nicholas Sanzone via email (email@example.com).
-If you have any questions or concerns please contact Nicholas Sanzone via telephone at 321-4407 (ex.
+If you wish to become a garden renter next year please fill out the application link here and submit it to the City’s Environmental Programs Coordinator, Nicholas Sanzone via email (firstname.lastname@example.org).
+Please note that at this time there is a waiting list.
+If you have any questions or concerns please contact Nicholas Sanzone via telephone at 321-773-4407 (ex.
 227).

 To further ensure its eventual reality, the construction of a Satellite Beach community garden was made a GAT within the City’s Sustainability Action Plan, which was adopted in May of 2017.
 After site scoping, the open field just to the south of the Desoto Park racquetball courts was chosen to be the garden’s new home.
 In the early summer of 2017 construction began on the garden’s shadehouse and plots, which were modeled after beds utilized at the Ethos Community Garden on the campus of the Florida Institute of Technology.
 Beds were built with the help of Public Works, Eagle Scout Troop 309, City officials, and volunteers from Florida Tech.